Spirotetronate cyclase AbyU: Mechanism

-Biological function
+Function

 As mentioned above, AbyU is a key enzyme in the production of Abyssomicin C, which was found to be the first structure-based inhibitor of aminodeoxychorismate synthase (ADCS).
 ADCS is crucial for the conversion of chorismic acid to p-aminobenzoic acid (pABA).
 PABA is known to be essential for bacterial survival.
 Thus, Abyssomicin C represents an attractive target for antibacterial drug design.

 There are more Abyssomicin C derivatives that can be synthesized using AbyU.
 For example, AbyU can convert the native substrate of another Diels-Alderase, AbmU, to form Abyssomicin 7 which also has antibacterial properties.
 This shows the capability of AbyU to catalyze the production of different antibacterials.